LionelDraghi/bbt/README.md

 This feature gives a lot of freedom when writing scenarios.

-The format is a subset of the existing [Markdown with Gherkin](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin), so that the file is nice enough to be included "as is" in the documentation, without post processing.
+The Markdown format used is a subset of the existing [Markdown with Gherkin](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin), so that the file is nice enough to be included "as is" in the documentation, without post processing.

 It can be as simple as :